 Other countries with non-fatal shark attacks included Indonesia (three), Mexico (three), Russia (three) and Brazil (two).Three locations not normally associated with high numbers of shark attacks - Reunion, Seychelles and New Caledonia - registered a total of seven attacks with five fatal outcomes, according to George Burgess, an ichthyologist from the University of Florida.

-"Over the last decade, more and more tourists have been going there ...
+"Those areas were not traditional area for tourism in recent years," the scientist said."Over the last decade, more and more tourists have been going there ...
 So we are getting more people coming to places where there are sharks, and the local communities are not prepared for the number of people going into the water at this time."

 He said medical facilities in these areas might not be developed enough to provide treatment in emergencies of this type.
 In addition to the influx of tourists, the effects of global warming have meant sharks migrating to regions where they were not normally seen, he said.